felixle236/node-core/README.md

 ## Generate Module

 - This feature is very useful.
 It helps developers to reduce a part of development time.
-- Create `Client` module, you can try: `npm run generate:module Client`.
+- Create `Customer` module, you can try: `npm run generate:module Customer`.
 It will generate entity, schema, repository, usecase, controller,....
-- Create sub module as `ClientCategory` into `Client` module: `npm run generate:module Client#ClientCategory`.
-It will generate entity, schema, repository, usecase, controller,...into `Client` module (`client` folders).
+- Create sub module as `CustomerTest` into `Customer` module: `npm run generate:module Customer#CustomerTest`.
+It will generate entity, schema, repository, usecase, controller,...into `Customer` module (`customer` folders).
-- Create `FindClientByOwner` usecase: `npm run generate:usecase Client:Query:FindClientByOwner`.
+- Create `FindCustomerByOwner` usecase: `npm run generate:usecase Customer Find#FindCustomerByOwner`.
 It will generate that usecase only.
-We have 2 methods: `Query`, `Command`.
+We have 5 method templates: `Find`, `Get`, `Create`, `Update`, `Delete`.
-- Create `CreateClientTest` usecase for sub-module `ClientTest` into `Client` module: `npm run generate:usecase Client#ClientTest:Command:CreateClientTest`.
+- Create `CreateCustomerTestByOwner` usecase for sub-module `CustomerTest` into `Customer` module: `npm run generate:usecase Customer#CustomerTest Create#CreateCustomerTestByOwner`.

 > After generate the module or usecase, we need to modify the content of them suited for.